 Having already learned some about the basics of ecosystem-based management (EBM) in Lab 3: Oh What a Tangled Web: Ecosystem-Based Management, students are prepared to learn more about specific implementations.
 In this lab, they will learn about Marine Protected Areas (MPAs) and explore the Gulf of California through the film Ocean Oasis.

 This lab takes one to two 50-60 minute class periods.
 Part A is largely a reading activity, and can be assigned as homework.
 Part B requires a DVD player/TV or projection screen setup.
-The movie Ocean Oasis must be purchased in advance.
+The movie Ocean Oasis is available at https://www.youtube.com/watch?v=0t9bLOE9j2U.
 The film's running time is 45 minutes, so the movie screening will take almost an entire class period.